-The location of this castle is unusual.
-Unlike most fortresses, it does not stand on a protective rock that is hardly accessible.
-The builders made up for this with an extremely massive construction and left behind an astonishing fortress.
+Unusual is the location of this castle.
+Unlike most fortresses, it does not stand on a protective, hardly accessible rock.
+The builders made up for this with an extremely massive construction and left behind an astonishing fortress complex.

-Typical Staufer style is the humpback ashlar masonry of the 12th century on the original preserved parts.
-Particularly worth seeing is the highest and best preserved keep in the Palatinate.
-From its 23-metre-high platform you can look far into the Rhine plain.
-This was also necessary because the castle was primarily intended to protect the Benedictine abbey in nearby Klingenmünster.
-Inside, a museum with finds and display boards provides information about life in the castle.
-Also impressive is the path over the 11 metre deep outer ditch into the Zwinger, in which invading enemies could be bombed down from the inner castle wall.
-The outer ring walls of the Zwinger were built in the 14th and 15th centuries, after the invention of the firearms that extended further.
+Typically Staufian is the masonry of the 12th century on the original preserved parts.
+Especially worth seeing is the highest and best preserved keep of the Palatinate.
+From its 23-meter-high platform, one can look far into the Rhine plain.
+This was also necessary, because the castle was supposed to be the Benedictine abbey in nearby Klingenmünster.
+Inside the abbey, a museum with findings and display boards provides information about the life in the castle.
+Also impressive is the way over the 11-meter deep outer moat into the kennel, where enemies who have penetrated it can be seen from the inner castle wall could be taken under fire.
+The outer ring walls of the Zwinger were built in the 14th and 15th century, after the further had been invented for firearms with a longer range.